A Generic Construction on Self-orthogonal Algebraic Geometric Codes and Its Applications

 \baselineskip 17pt

-{\bf Abstract}: In the realm of algebraic geometric (AG) codes, characterizing dual codes has long been a challenging task.
-In this paper we introduces a generalized criterion to characterize self-orthogonality of AG codes based on residues, drawing upon the rich algebraic structures of finite fields and the geometric properties of algebraic curves.
+{\bf Abstract}: In this paper, we introduce a generalized sufficient condition for the self-orthogonality of AG codes, formulated in terms of residues and based on the algebraic structures of finite fields and the geometric properties of algebraic curves.
 We also present a generic construction of self-orthogonal AG codes from self-dual MDS codes.
 Using these approaches, we construct several families of self-dual and almost self-dual AG codes.
-These codes combine two merits: good performance as AG code whose parameters are close to the Singleton bound together with Euclidean (or Hermtian) self-dual/self-orthogonal property.
+These codes combine two merits: good performance as AG codes whose parameters are close to the Singleton bound, together with Euclidean (or Hermitian) self-dual/self-orthogonal property.
 Furthermore, some AG codes with Hermitian self-orthogonality can be applied to construct quantum codes with notably good parameters.